kiegroup/droolsjbpm-build-bootstrap/README.md

     ```

-* Set of projects
+* RHBA stream

-    This can be reached using the `build-chain-action` tool, introduced in [Running the Build](#running-the-build) section.
-Omitting the `--skipExecution` flag you will check out all projects and build them (also executing all tests).
+    This can be reached using the `build-chain` tool, introduced in [Running the Build](#running-the-build) section.
+Omitting the `--skipExecution` flag it will check out and build the whole set of RHBA projects (also executing all tests).

     ```shell
     $ build-chain-action -df <definition-file> build branch -b <br> --fullProjectDependencyTree -sp <starting-project>